friendlymatthew/varint/README.md

 In the loop, the least significant 7 bits are extracted and packed into a buffer.
 The 8th bit is the most significant bit (MSB); we set the MSB to `1` to indicate there are more groups ahead.
 Then, we shift right (`>>=`) by 7 bits and we process the next group.

-After looping, the remaining bits of the number is packed into the buffer.
+After looping, the remaining bits of the number are packed into the buffer.
 This is the last byte and since we're halting, we don't set the MSB to `1`.

-### Todo
-- [ ] Go outside

-### Sources
+### Literature
 [LEB128](https://en.wikipedia.org/wiki/LEB128)<br>
 [sqlite variable-length ints](https://www.sqlite.org/src4/doc/trunk/www/varint.wiki)<br>
 [varint.go](https://go.dev/src/encoding/binary/varint.go)<br>

+### Todo
+- [ ] Go outside